vedaant-varshney/LinkGen/README.md

 `Insert Tag`: Command inserting currently selected text into tag list
 - Shortcut of `Ctrl+Alt+T` as alternative to command

+## Python Proof of Concept
+`llm.py` uses NousResearch/Nous-Hermes-2-Mistral-7B-DPO as a chat LLM to attempt to generate tags from the text.
+- Results are effective but inconsistent, where tags with supplied prompt are generated, but not always in a processable format

 ## Future Plans
 - Generate tags command will have keyword extraction to suggest initial tags for the document